mhanki/Clean-React/README.md

 Clean React is a CLI tool that removes and modifies some of the boilerplate files that are being generated when initiating a new project with [Create React App](https://create-react-app.dev/).

 The tool is designed to provide a clean and minimalistic code base to your new project.
-It will first check to make sure you actually are in a Create React App project, and then proceed to delete and overwrite files bades on this [template](https://github.com/mhanki/clean-react/tree/master/templates).
+It will first check to make sure you actually are in a Create React App project, and then proceed to delete and overwrite files [based on these template](https://github.com/mhanki/clean-react/tree/master/templates/default).

 Clean React supports cleanup for both default Create React App templates ([JavaScript](https://github.com/facebook/create-react-app/tree/master/packages/cra-template) and [TypeScript](https://github.com/facebook/create-react-app/tree/master/packages/cra-template-typescript)).

 Please note: This is just a quick helper tool.
-If you find yourself wanting to create and use your own custom template from the get-go, you can actually do that via Create React App itself.
+If you find yourself wanting to create and use your own custom template from the get-go, you can actually do so via Create React App itself.
 Find more information [here](https://create-react-app.dev/docs/custom-templates/).

 ## Installation